 I have no hesitation in recommending this book.
 You will get an exceptional amount of bang for your buck.
 Stephen Pax Leonard is an erudite and impassioned writer and a man to watch.— Bark Kantatas, Going Postal

 Journeying through this troubled intersection of politics and culture, Travels in Cultural Nihilism might make the reader cry, fume, and even laugh.
-By the end, though, such contradictory reactions seem salutary and necessary, matching the spirit of the times, and perhaps even adding up to an enlightening journey we all need to experience.— Dr. Aspen Brinton, University of Virginia
+By the end, though, such contradictory reactions seem salutary and necessary, matching the spirit of the times, and perhaps even adding up to an enlightening journey we all need to experience.— Dr. Aspen Brinton, The Burkean

 Usually ships in 24 hours

 Stephen Pax Leonard

 Arktos Media Ltd